achoi-1/Active-Directory-Home-Lab/README.md

 # Active-Directory-Home-Lab
 Step by step directions on how to set up a home lab running Active Directory with test users to mimic an office environment.
 No prior VMware or Active Directory experience required.
+Credits to [Josh Madakor](https://www.youtube.com/@JoshMadakor)
 # Step 1.
 Set up and install your VMware (Oracle VirtualBox)
 [Click here](https://www.virtualbox.org/) to visit the Oracle VirtualBox official website to begin downloading.
 Run the executable and follow the installation instructions.
 # Step 2.
 Download Windows Server 2019 ISO and Windows 10 ISO